MuffinGroup/yet-to-be-named-game/README.md

 When doing so, you must also use the same license and credit the original author(s).

 You are not allowed to use any art without explicit permission from the team either.

+# How to play the game

+1. Download the main.zip folder in the output folder
+2. If Windows is blocking the download just press on more details and try it again
+3. Extract the folder in your downloads folder
+4. Then run the main.py file
+5. If you get blocked follow the next steps:
+6. Open your terminal by typng in cmd in your windows search bar
+7. Then go to the main folder by using "cd -your next folder-"
+8. When you got the main folder type in "main.py" and press ENTER
+9. Now the game should start: HAVE FUN!